01 of 06

 When he was 9 years-old, Rick Dale’s dad gave him an old bicycle to restore.
 His father believed in the pride that comes from a job well done and wanted to instill this value in his son.
-“When I’d ride that bike around the neighborhood, I was the happiest guy alive,” Dale told interviewer Pamela Y. Wiggins while flashing his famous smile.
+“When I’d ride that bike around the neighborhood, I was the happiest guy alive,” Dale told author Pamela Y. Wiggins flashing his famous smile.

-He worked with his dad to build a soapbox racer later, and from there he went on work on cars, motorcycles, hot rods, and eventually the Coke machines and gas... pumps that got him into the business of restoring Americana through his Las Vegas, Nevada shop known as Rick’s Restorations.
+He worked with his dad to build a soapbox racer later, and from there he went on work on cars, motorcycles, hot rods, and eventually the Coke machines and gas pumps that... got him into the business of restoring Americana through his Las Vegas, Nevada shop known as Rick’s Restorations.
 “It all just came together,” as Dale put it.

 “I mainly did Coke machines and gas pumps in the beginning – stuff people weren’t buying in America.
 Most of them were going to Japan.
 I just couldn’t understand why people here didn’t want this stuff back then!
 Now they do!”

 Dale still sees his share of vending machines, including brands other than Coca-Cola, and gas station memorabilia come into the shop, but fans of his show know that’s not all he’s tackling these days.
-From giant rocket slides to bumper cars, the objects rolling into the shop from around the globe are continually amazing him, and some in not such a good way.
+From giant rocket slides to bumper cars, the projects rolling into the shop from around the globe are continually amazing him, and some in not such a good way.